Local 647’s Kerkaert captures Apprentice of the Year title

 Mark Kerkaert from Local 647 (Minneapolis) took home the top honor at the U.S. 2024 Apprentice of the Year Competition held at Local 26 (Savannah, Georgia) Aug.
 5 to 8.
 Coming in as this year’s runner-up was Galin Favors from Local 108 (Birmingham, Alabama).
 Team honors went to the Great Lakes duo of Christopher Lund and Kerkaert.
 Winners were announced at a dinner in Kansas City on Sept.
 19.

-Other competitors included Dylan Hart, Local 28 (Newark, New Jersey); Robert Schweiss, Local 154 (Pittsburgh); Joseph Fasulo, Local 26; Brad Flanigan, Local 242 (Spokane, Washington); and Brandon Tyson, Local 502 (Tacoma, Washington).
+Other competitors included Dylan Hart, Local 28 (Newark, New Jersey); Robert Schweiss, Local 154 (Pittsburgh); Joseph Fasulo, Local 26; Brad Flanigan, Local 242 (Spokane, Washington) and Brandon Tyson, Local 502 (Tacoma, Washington).

 This year’s competition looked markedly different from other competitions due to Hurricane Debby, which swept up the United States to wreak havoc through flooding and storms throughout the Savannah area.
 Airports were closed as well as roads in some areas.
-Local 154 Business Manager/Secretary-Treasurer and lead judge Mike Stanton said half of the judges couldn’t make it to Local 26, so the coordinators stepped up.
+Local 154 Business Manager and lead judge Mike Stanton said half of the judges couldn’t make it to Local 26, so the coordinators stepped up.

 Boilermakers National Apprenticeship Program National Coordinator Mark Wertz said the group that made it to the competition before the hurricane rallied together to get the job done, despite the weather.
 “Every contest presents its challenges, but a tropical storm was a first.
 But like any Boilermaker job, everyone put in the extra effort that made it a great success.”